Acne

 The most common trigger of acne is

 Acne occurs mainly during puberty, when the sebaceous glands are stimulated by increased hormone levels, especially the androgens (such as testosterone), resulting in excessive sebum production.
 By a person's early to mid 20s, hormone levels usually have decreased enough that acne lessens or disappears.
-However, many women may have acne into their 40s.
+However, some women have acne into their 40s.

 Other conditions that involve hormonal changes can affect the occurrence of acne as well: